Dressed in a blue lace teddy and pink ankle socks, a young woman opens the door expecting her third client of the night.

 Inside a garish orange motel room that smells like pot, police banter with two young women in their early 20s, one in a long-sleeved black top and the other draped by a Sponge Bob Square Pants blanket.

-The latter seems impossibly small—no more than 95 pounds.
+The latter seems impossibly small.

 Like many of the sex workers police encounter on these stings, they’re from out of town.
 Moving sex sellers from city to city, state to state can become a form of control, police later explain.
 Their presumed pimps, two 19-year-old men who say they drove the women up from Fresno, sit on the curb outside.